ElenaBezro/StudentManagementSystem/README.md

-## Student Management System
+## java.studentManagement.Student Management System

-The "Student Management System" is a software application designed to facilitate user registration, login, and role-based management.
+The "java.studentManagement.Student Management System" is a software application designed to facilitate user registration, login, and role-based management.
 It also provides tools for managing student information, course data, a grading system, and search/sort functionality.
 Additionally, it ensures data persistence by allowing users to save and load data to/from a text file.

 ### Objectives